Adult Contests and Awards

 • Fee: $10 for current NCPS members, $15 for non-members.
 The fee is waived for lifetime members

-• Judge Ariel Francisco will select 10 finalists
+• An intermediate judge will select 10 finalists

 • North Carolina’s poet laureate, Jaki Shelton Green, will select the winning poem